Modularity and partially observed graphs: Modularity of with large expected number of edges

-\begin{ex} Let $\eps>0$ be small.
+\begin{example} Let $\eps>0$ be small.
 Let the integer $c = c(\eps)$ be sufficiently large that the conclusion of Theorem~\ref{thm.obsmod} holds.
-Let $m = 2c$ and $k= \lceil \eps m \rceil$.
+Let $m = 2c$ and $k= \lceil \eps m \rceil$, and assume that $k+1<m$.
 Let $G$ be the $m$-edge graph consisting of a star with $m-k$ edges together with $k$ isolated edges.
-Then the connected components partition is an optimal partition for~$G$ (since each component has modularity 0), so (assuming that $k+1 < m$)
+Then the connected components partition is the optimal partition for~$G$, since each component has modularity~0~\cite{modexpansion}.
+Thus